MSLNZ/pr-omega-logger/README.rst

             </omega>
             <!--
-              If an OMEGA iServer does not have a calibration report then just create an 'omega' tag and specify the 'serial' attribute.
+              If an OMEGA iServer does not have a calibration report then create an empty 'omega' element and specify the 'serial' attribute.
             -->
             <omega serial="58741657"/>
         </calibrations>